How to calculate APR on money you borrow

 What does APR mean?

-APR represents the yearly cost of borrowing money.
-It can give you a better picture of borrowing costs than interest rates alone can.
+APR is the yearly cost of borrowing money.
+Understanding APR can give you a better picture of borrowing costs than interest rates alone can.

-It’s also important to note that APR calculations don’t include compound interest.
+It’s important to note that APR calculations don’t include compound interest, like APY does.
 Reviewing your loan terms or monthly statements may help you better understand your total borrowing costs.

-• Variable APR: Variable APRs may be determined using a benchmark interest rate—such as the prime rate—and the variable APR can change as the benchmark interest rate goes up or down.
+• Variable APR: Variable APRs may be determined using a benchmark interest rate, such as the prime rate.
+A variable APR can change as the benchmark interest rate goes up or down.
 Adjustable-rate mortgages are another type of credit with variable APRs.

 • Fixed APR: Fixed APRs aren’t tied to an index rate, meaning they won’t change the same way.
 They’re sometimes referred to as non-variable APRs, but that doesn’t mean they never change.
 Depending on the terms of a card or an issuer’s policies, things like missed payments could cause a fixed APR to change.
 But the Consumer Financial Protection Bureau says issuers must let you know beforehand.